 - What if Google picks a different canonical than I declared?: It usually means your declared canonical conflicts with other signals — internal links pointing at a different URL, sitemap listing a different URL, or

 hreflangreferencing a different URL.
-Make all signals agree and Google will respect your hint. - Can I canonical across domains?: Technically yes, but only if you are syndicating content and want the original to rank.
-In every other case use
+Make all signals agree and Google will respect your hint. - Can I canonical across domains?: Technically yes, and it’s the right tool when you syndicate content and want your original to keep the ranking.
+In every other case use a

 Related